MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-how-to.md

 ```

-The following code example shows how deserialize from TMDL, excluding the roles:
+The following code example shows how to deserialize from TMDL, excluding the roles:

 ```csharp
 var context = MetadataSerializationContext.Create(MetadataSerializationStyle.Tmdl);